stahlab/teleprinter/README.md

 - **Large chats**: a 111 MB export with ~35 000 messages will process fine given enough RAM.
-The default chunk size of 1000 messages keeps each xelatex run manageable.
+The default chunk size of 1000 messages keeps each lualatex run manageable.
 Lower it with `--chunk-size` if needed.

 - **Emoji**: Emojis are rendered natively by lualatex as special characters.
   For this, `fonts-noto-color-emoji` needs to be installed as a system font.